mavlink/MAVSDK-Java/README.md

 Sometimes you just need to rebuild `mavsdk_server` or even `libmavsdk_server.so` a couple of times to directly debug a problem.

 This can be achieved with the Gradle [composite builds](https://docs.gradle.org/current/userguide/composite_builds.html).
-This is already setup in the Android example project [here](https://github.com/mavlink/MAVSDK-Java/blob/main/examples/android-client/settings.gradle#L3-L11) (just uncomment the lines to build `sdk` and/or `mavsdk_server` from sources, as described in the Gradle documentation).
+This is already setup in the Android example project [here](https://github.com/mavlink/MAVSDK-Java/blob/main/examples/android-client/settings.gradle#L3-L11) (just uncomment the lines to build `sdk` and/or `mavsdk_server` from sources.

 Then you can just build the example and it will in turn build `mavsdk_server`.